Professor Louise Bourdua

 - MA Research in the Middle Ages/Renaissance (Venice based)

-Current or recent PhD/M.Phil supervision includes iconographic studies such as the Labours of the Month, the cult of the Magdalen in the pre-Alps, the Sybils in Flemish art, the interest in Bacchus and other mythological figures during the Renaissance; Duecento and Trecento studies (throughout Italy); aspects of patronage (Genoa, Siena, Maremma); and Venetian topics such as the transport of large paintings and material considerations, Venice's visual culture following the Catholic Reform, sculptural portraits from the 14th to the 16th century, marionettes from the middle ages to the 18th century, and the business of art under Napoleon.
+Current or recent PhD/M.Phil supervision includes the history of collections (Italian medieval and renaissance art), iconographic studies such as the Labours of the Month, the cult of the Magdalen in the pre-Alps, the Sybils in Flemish art, the interest in Bacchus and other mythological figures during the Renaissance; Duecento and Trecento studies (throughout Italy); aspects of patronage (Genoa, Siena, Maremma); and Venetian topics such as the transport of large paintings and material considerations, Venice's visual culture following the Catholic Reform, sculptural portraits from the 14th to the 16th century, marionettes from the middle ages to the 18th century, and the business of art under Napoleon.
 See Student Research.

 - 'Illumination, Painting and Sculpture', in Dante in Context, eds Z. Baranski and L. Pertile (Cambridge, 2015), pp. 401-426.